 - must have signed care quality agreements with all care professionals that work for them, from 1 January 2017.
 The agreements set care quality standards that care professionals must meet.
 That way, care providers can guarantee the quality of care and ensure that complaints are dealt with properly.
 An employment contract will suffice for salaried employees.

 The other sections of the act came into effect on 1 January 2016.
-For a summary of all the measures that care providers must take, go to: What must care providers do to ensure compliance with the Healthcare Quality Complaints and Disputes Act (in Dutch).
+For a summary of all the measures that care providers must take, go to: What must care providers do to ensure compliance with the Healthcare Quality Complaints and Disputes Act (in Dutch). (this link will send you to the Dutch page of what care providers must do to ensure compliance).

 What care providers must comply with the Wkkgz?